7mind/blog/lightweight-reflection.md

 ### Compile time: type lambdas and kind projector

 Type lambdas are represented as `PolyTypeApi`.
 They always have empty `typeArgs` list and at least one element in `typeParams` list.
 We may access lambda result type using `.resultType.dealias` methods.

-Unfortunately, [Kind Projector](https://github.com/typelevel/kind-projector) ---  a plugin, providing us a way to encode type lambdas in scala with sane syntax --- works differently --- it produces such type references that `takesTypeArgs` returns `true` but they are not instances of `PolyTypeApi`, so we have to make sure that we call `etaExpand` before we process our lambda to make sure we converted our type into a type lambda.
+Unfortunately, type lambdas encoded with type projections and code produced by [Kind Projector](https://github.com/typelevel/kind-projector) ---  a plugin, providing us a way to encode type lambdas in scala with sane syntax --- works differently --- it produces such type references that `takesTypeArgs` returns `true` but they are not instances of `PolyTypeApi`, so we have to make sure that we call `etaExpand` before we process our lambda to make sure we converted our type into a type lambda.

 Next thing is: result type of a type lambda are always applied types.
 Lambda parameters are visible as concrete types there.
 So, when we process a type lambda we need to figure out argument names first, then process result type substituting type parameters with corresponding lamda parameters.